abilioassis/skilled-elearning-landing-page/README.md

 ### What I learned

-Having finished the desktop version, let me make some remarks about the challenges faced and lessons learned.
+Let me make some remarks about the challenges faced and lessons learned.

 - It took me a few days trying to dissect the design in Figma and plan the solution using pencil and paper.
 I produced this schematic as a result of that.
 ![](design/design-planning.jpeg)